6.3 Safeguarding Children and Young People who may have been Trafficked

 All practitioners who come into contact with children and young people in their everyday work need to be able to recognise children who have been trafficked, and be competent to act to support and protect these children from harm.

-The social worker must work in close co-operation with staff in the UK Visas and Immigration and the UK Trafficking Centre (UKHTC) who may be familiar with patterns of trafficking into the UK.
-Evidence that the child may be a trafficked victim must be recorded for referral into the UK’s victim identification framework, the NRM (National Referral Mechanism), to enable the UKHTC/UK Visas and Immigration Competent Authority to assess and make an independent decision as to whether the child is a victim of trafficking or not under the Council of Europe.
+The social worker must work in close co-operation with staff in the UK Visas and Immigration and the Modern Slavery Human Trafficking Unit (MSHTU) who may be familiar with patterns of trafficking into the UK.
+Evidence that the child may be a trafficked victim must be recorded for referral into the UK’s victim identification framework, the NRM (National Referral Mechanism), to enable the MSHTU/UK Visas and Immigration Competent Authority to assess and make an independent decision as to whether the child is a victim of trafficking or not under the Council of Europe.

 UK Visas and Immigration staff should be able to advise on whether information about the individual child suggests that they fit the profile of a potentially trafficked child.